Louder Than Bombs (film): Plot

-Several years before the events of the film, Isabelle Reed (Isabelle Huppert), a conflict photographer, died in a car crash.
-In the present, a retrospective of her work and an article about her life and death is being released, putting her widower, Gene (Gabriel Byrne), in a crisis as his younger son, Conrad, who was twelve at the time of Isabelle's death, has no idea that she died by suicide.
+Famed war photographer Isabelle Reed dies in a car crash.
+Three years later, a retrospective exhibition celebrating her work, as well as an article about her life and death, is slated for release.
+This puts her widower, Gene, in a crisis, as their younger son, Conrad, has no idea that she died by suicide.

-Conrad meanwhile is angry, aggressive and seemingly suicidal himself, frequently fantasizing about his mother and her death and obsessing over one of his female classmates.
-Jonah, Isabelle and Gene's oldest child, comes down to visit his father and Conrad and also go over his mother's work before it is donated to a museum.
-Though Jonah appears to his father to be the normal, stable one, he refuses to believe that his mother died by suicide and censors her work, deleting some of her photographs which appear to show her having an affair.
-At the hospital, when his child is being born, Jonah runs into an old girlfriend, Erin, whose mother is dying of cancer.
+Conrad, meanwhile, is angry, aggressive, and seemingly suicidal himself.
+He frequently fantasizes about his mother and her death and obsesses over one of his female classmates.
+Jonah, Isabelle and Gene's oldest child, comes down to visit his father and Conrad.
+He goes over his mother's work before it is donated to the museum.
+Though Jonah appears to Gene to be stable, he refuses to believe that Isabelle died by suicide and censors her work, deleting some of her photographs which appear to show her having an affair.

+Later, at the hospital, when his child is being born, Jonah runs into Erin, an old girlfriend whose mother is dying of cancer.
 He allows her to believe that his wife also has cancer.
-Wanting to return home after visiting his father and brother Jonah stops by Erin's house and the two have sex with Jonah telling Erin that he has never told his wife about his mother or the way she died.
-After the encounter, rather than return home, he goes back to his father's house and lies to his wife telling her that the family needs him more than he expected.
+Wanting to return home after visiting his father and brother, Jonah stops by Erin's house and the two have sex.
+Jonah says that he has never told his wife about Isabelle or the way that she died.
+After the encounter, rather than return home, he goes back to Gene's house and lies to his wife, saying that the family needs him more than he expected.